Code-Institute-Submissions/chikos96-shell-shock-memory-game_JuneResub/README.md

 as the Teenage Mutant Ninja Turtles.
 I will be using HTML, CSS and JavaScript to create an interactive game.

 # How to play the game
+The game consists of 18 cards and they are arranged in a grid randomly.

+The rules are very simple.
+The user/player must flip over two hidden cards at a time to locate them to see if they match together.
+The game ends when all the cards are flipped and matched correctly.

 <a name="demo"></a>